Night Time Economy

 25th February 2026|Tags: , , , |

 What is the nature and scale of the crisis and why are some streets and centres doing better or worse than others.
 What can be done about it?
-We’ll discuss these and related issues at this Open Meeting on 26th March – please book here.
+We discussed these and related issues at this Open Meeting on 26th March.

 London’s town centres have had a challenging decade – changing planning policies, growing on-line sales, COVID, vacant shops and rising costs.
 They are in transition, but are they going in the right direction?
 How can we maintain their vitality?
-How do we make [more…]
+How do we make them more attractive and a [more…]

 13Feb 2026